MagicalCornFlake/LiveSeries2/README.md

 The program will automatically download unwatched episodes of subscribed TV shows as they release, as well as unwatched episodes from the past.
 You need a bittorrent application to handle the `.torrent` files downloaded by this program, such as [qBittorrent](https://www.qbittorrent.org/).

+## DEPRECATION - 2024-06-11

+As of 2024-06-11, this project has been suspended and the repository has been archived.
+It is not recommended to use this software.
+The functionality of LiveSeries Legacy has been superseded by LiveSeries, available as a web application at [www.guzek.uk/liveseries](https://www.guzek.uk/liveseries).

 ## IMPORTANT LEGAL NOTICE
 Please ensure that downloading torrents is legal in your country before installing this program.
 Refer to the copyright section at the bottom of this page or the [LICENSE file](https://github.com/kguzek/LiveSeriesLegacy/blob/master/LICENSE) included in this repository, specifically §15 and §16.